rest-for-physics/framework/CONTRIBUTING.md

 to disk together with other metadata information.

 The version of a metadata structure recovered from a ROOT file can be retrieved by using `GetVersion()` and  `GetVersionCode()` methods.
-And it can be used to compare to the installed version of REST to identify if the version we are running is newer, older or the same as the one stored in disk.
+And it can be used to compare to the installed version of REST and identify if the version we are running is newer, older or the same as the one stored in disk.

 ```c++
 TRestSpecificMetadataClass *md = (TRestSpecificMetadataClass *) file->Get("mdName");